Components of a chemical hygiene plan

 Annual reviews and updates

-It is a good idea to include a revision control page that will document necessary updates on an as-needed basis and capture when annual reviews are completed.
+It is a good idea to include a revision control page that will document necessary updates on an as-needed basis and record the completion of annual reviews.

 The establishment of a Chemical Hygiene Committee may be a productive endeavor so that there are multiple opportunities for review and input during the development of the CHP.
 Since the lab environment is dynamic and requires keen attention to detail, the CHP is arguably the most important document in the lab.